DavidABest/DavidABest/README.md

 - ⚡ Fun fact: ...
 -->

+## Hi, I’m David 👋🏽

+Computer Science graduate with a strong foundation in software development, algorithms, and systems.
+Currently preparing for graduate study in Computer Science (OMSCS) and building projects focused on backend and full-stack software development.

-- 🔭 I’m currently working on Front-End Development bonafides
+- 🔭 Currently working on personal software projects and sharpening core CS fundamentals
+- 🌱 Applying core CS concepts such as data structures, algorithms, databases, and systems programming in practical projects
-- 👯 I’m looking to collaborate on pro-social software and development
+- 👯 Open to collaborating on small, well-scoped software projects
 - 📫 How to reach me: https://www.linkedin.com/in/davidabest/